 As we already discussed, a Beagle’s temperament and friendly personality helps them get along with other dogs.
 However, as an owner, there are some things you can do to make sure the process goes smoothly.

 It helps if you start introducing your Beagle to other dogs when he’s a puppy, so the dog will likely grow up to be accepting and friendly.
-The critical socialization period of a dog is between 3 and 16 weeks of age.
+The critical socialization period of a puppy is between 3 and 16 weeks of age.
+The earlier the better.

 During this time, it’s best for your Beagle to be playing with as many other dogs and people as possible.
 In this early period, puppies are sponges that are constantly absorbing info about the world, including other dogs.